martynacieszy/case_study/README.md

 https://casestudy-drj4kvlwuew.streamlit.app/

 To see the results it is not necesarry to run all codes, but to visit the Streamlit app from the link.

+File .mapbox_token and requirements.txt are needed to run the app.